FontoXML/fontoxml-project-browser/README.md

 The elements which should be selectable by the user can be set by providing a `linkableElementsQuery`.
 This is an {@link XPathQuery}.

 When this modal is used to edit an existing link, the `documentId` and `nodeId` properties can be used to set the selection on the original document and element.
-In addition to these two properties, the modal title and primary button label can be set with the `modalTitle` and `modalPrimaryButtonLabel` respectively.
+In addition to these two properties, the modal icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information, see {@link operation/open-project-browser-modal}.